 The financial aid application process is personalized and confidential.
 We take time and care to review every aspect of a file, considering items like family size, situation, circumstance and need and strive to meet the needs of those families who qualify for aid within our financial aid budget.
-Aid is based on financial need only and not on academic performance or merit.
+Aid is based on financial need only as demonstrated by families’ School and Student Services Financial Aid (SSS) application and their taxes, and we expect that all families applying for aid will be forthcoming with their financial information.
+Awards are not based on academic performance or merit.
 With a limited budget, Friends prioritizes applications received before the deadline in the following order: families who are Members of the New York Quarterly Meeting; families currently receiving aid; families not currently receiving financial aid, but who are experiencing financial emergencies; and finally, families of newly admitted students.

 All returning families must submit a new Parent Financial Statement (PFS) on time each year and all past school bills must be paid in full to be considered for a financial aid award.
-Unless a family’s financial circumstances changes considerably from one year to the next, Friends families can expect that aid will be provided each year at a rate in line with the award a student is granted at the point of admission, with relative adjustments made for tuition increases.
+Unless a family’s financial circumstances changes considerably from one year to the next, families receiving financial aid can reasonably expect continued financial support in line with what they have been receiving if their financial situation remains the same, with relative adjustments made for tuition increases.
 However, if a family experiences significant financial changes, tuition awards will be adjusted accordingly.

-While financial aid is awarded towards the cost of tuition, we offer comprehensive ancillary aid for students on financial aid towards almost everything for which there is an additional cost, like school events, trips and activities with fees.
-Please see our Ancillary Aid page for more details.
+While financial aid is awarded towards the cost of tuition, we offer comprehensive support for costs beyond tuition for students on financial aid towards almost everything for which there is an additional cost, like school events, trips and activities with fees.
+Please see our Support for Costs Beyond Tuition page for more details.